Sushil-19/Group_Project/README.md

 # Manager

 1. The manager has only one login page.
-2. Access the data of bikes and rental stations by clicking on "Find" button for selected time frames.
+2. Access the data of bikes and rental stations by clicking on the "Find" button for selected time frames.
-3. Get the graphical representation of data (Figures) by clcking on "Show Figures" button.
+3. Get the graphical representation of data (Figures) by clicking on the "Show Figures" button.

+# Acknowledgments
+I thank Miss Mireilla Bikanga Ada for guiding us throughout and the opportunity to work and present for this project.
+I also acknowledge the efforts done by my fellow teammates to create this project.

 ## Contributing